nosregor/secure-auth-api/README.md

   - Sent in Authorization header for protected routes

 - Refresh Token (optional for this challenge):
-  - Stored in HTTP-only cookie (could also use Redis) and valid for 7 days
+  - Stored in HTTP-only cookie and valid for 7 days
   - Issued on 2FA success and replaced on every login to invalidate older sessions
   - Enables access token renewal without re-authenticating every time